BOOPESH-foxy/boto3_toolkit/ec2/README.md

 ```
 ```
 Command	                                            Description

-create_ec2_resources	        Create VPC, IGW, subnets, route table, and security groups create_ec2_instance	            Launch a ready-to-use EC2 instance with all parameters from .env is_instance_running	            Check if the EC2 instance is running
+check_key_pair                  Checks if the key-pair mentioned (in the .env) exists locale path and in aws resources create_key_pair                 Creates key pair if the key-pair file mentioned in .env doesn't exist create_ec2_resources	        Create VPC, IGW, subnets, route table, and security groups create_ec2_instance	            Launch a ready-to-use EC2 instance with all parameters from .env is_instance_running	            Check if the EC2 instance is running